 Au PairBack to Top

-Typically an au pair is a young, single person from overseas who wants to come to Ireland to learn English and live as a member of an Irish family.
+Typically an au pair is a young, single person from overseas who wants to come to

-In families with school-aged children, au pairs are mostly used for before and after school care.
-Where there are young children in the family the au pair may also work a few hours during the day.
+school care.
+Where there are young children in the family the au pair may also work

 Daily Responsibilities

-Au Pairs Ireland While each family will have a different schedule a typical daily timetable for an au pair might look something like this:
+While each family will have a different schedule a typical daily timetable for an au

 Wake children in the morning